clustervision/trinityX/doc/installation_openstack.rst

 This document describes the installation of an OpenStack controller either alongside a standard TrinityX controller or standalone, as well as the creation and configuration of an image for the openstack compute nodes of a TrinityX cluster.

-The requirements for the OpenStack controller, as well as for the OpenStack compute nodes, are decribed in the `TrinityX pre-installation requirements`_.
+The requirements for the OpenStack controller, as well as for the OpenStack compute nodes, are decribed in the :doc:`requirements`.
 It is assumed that the guidelines included in this document have been followed, and that the controller machine is ready for the TrinityX configuration.

 OpenStack controller installation